nathonius/11ty-site/src/uses.md

 - I stick with [Windows Terminal](https://github.com/microsoft/terminal) on PC (at least until WezTerm gets a bit more stable there).
 - My shell of choice is zsh and I use [Antigen](https://github.com/zsh-users/antigen) as a plugin manager.
 You can see my full zsh setup in my [dotfiles](https://github.com/nathonius/dotfiles/blob/main/.zshrc).
 - I use [Oh My Posh](https://ohmyposh.dev/) to build my prompt; if you're still using Powerlevel10k, I recommend checking it out!
-- I wrote my own terminal / editor theme, [Alloy](https://github.com/nathonius/alloy-theme), but have slowly been switching to [Dracula](https://draculatheme.com/) in certain places.
+- I wrote my own terminal / editor theme, [Alloy](https://github.com/nathonius/alloy-theme), but have slowly been switching to [Catppuccin Frappe](https://catppuccin.com/) in most places.

 ## Desktop apps